MasterCode112/VMware-Workstation-Pro-16-AND-17-full-license-keys/README.md

 Updated on Nov 4, 2021:

 Install VMWare Workstation PRO 17 (Read it right.
 PRO!)

-Sub to me on youtube pls - PurpleVibe32 if you want more keys - call my bot on telegram. @purector_bot (THE BOT WONT REPLY ANYMORE) - Or: https://cdn.discordapp.com/attachments/1040615179894935645/1074016373228978277/keys.zip - the password in the zip is 102me.
 ---
 This gist can get off at any time.
 PLEASE, DONT COPY THIS.
 IF YOU FORK IT, DONT EDIT IT.